SIMs3D/sims3d.github.io/rl2/index.md

 <div align="justify">

 To be able to provide navigation and guidance, the models (geometry and semantics) have to be enhanced with connectivity information, i.e. a network has to be created.
 One approach to create such a network is to apply
 Poincaré Duality, according to which each node represents a space and an edge depicts the (connectivity) link between spaces.
-This concept is central for IndoorGML, an OGC candidate standard (http://www.opengeospatial.org/projects/groups/indoorgmlswg).
+This concept is central for
+<a href="http://www.opengeospatial.org/projects/groups/indoorgmlswg">IndoorGML</a>, an OGC candidate standard.
 By changing the space subdivision, different networks can be created completely automatically.
 The semantics and the properties attached to the geometric spaces can be propagated to the nodes and the edges of the network.

 <br> <br>